What Is the Peanut Butter Test for Alzheimer's Disease?

-Testing for Alzheimer’s Disease By Patient's Ability to Smell
+Test for Alzheimer’s Disease Using Patient's Ability to Smell

-There has been some media buzz about the "peanut butter test," and many hope it will aid early diagnosis of dementia and Alzheimer's.
-This olfactory test is a simple and low cost.
+The "peanut butter test" may aid early diagnosis of dementia and Alzheimer's.
+This olfactory test is simple and low cost.
 It has the potential to help paramedics and clinicians identify the early onset of Alzheimer’s disease.
 The research was published in the Journal of Neurological Sciences (Vol 333, October 2013).